Marazion Angling Club

 Click here to download the Clubmate app from the Google Android store

 Fishing is only permitted with either a valid day ticket or membership card and the bailiff may ask you to confirm that you have either a day or season ticket.
 See below for additional night fishing rules.

 How do I become a member of Marazion Angling Club?

-As our lakes are relatively small venues, membership is limited.
-For availability enquiries, message our Facebook Group or email email@example.com and we'll get back to you as soon as we can to inform you whether season tickets are available, or if not, whether you'd like to be added to our waiting list.
+As our lake is a relatively small venues, membership is limited.
+For availability enquiries, message our Facebook Group or email firstname.lastname@example.org and we'll get back to you as soon as we can to inform you whether season tickets are available, or if not, whether you'd like to be added to our waiting list.

 £70 Per year